 In this example, you’ll learn to create a menu overlay using a Navigate action.

-Learn more about Side Menus
+Learn more about side menus

 A side menu often acts as a modal layer: once opened, a user must either interact with the menu or close the menu before they can again interact with the screen’s primary content.

-How to create it in Framer
+How to create a sidebar menu in Framer

 In Framer, a side menu is a Navigate action that uses the Overlay transition to show a frame that has the same height, but less width, than the previous frame.
 Add a Scroll to this overlay Frame to expand the area available for content.

 You can configure the transition to come in from either the left or right sides.
 You can also decide on the color and opacity of the overlay’s background.
 Remember that this background color is more than just decorative: it hints that tapping on the background will close the menu.